Photo: Competitors in Somerset ASA 2017 Synchro Championships with their awards.

 Grade Assessment Day

-The next Grade assessment will be held at Burnham Leisure Centre on 3 March 2018 from approximately 1.30 pm to 6pm.
-This will include a Level 1 judges update in the morning.
+The next Grade assessment will be held at Burnham Leisure Centre on 23 June 2018 from approx 1.30 to 6pm.
+This will include routine grades as well as figure grades.
+We also promoted the 3 March 2018 event with a Level 1 judges update in the morning.

-We promoted the event held on 5 November 2017 (10am to 4pm*) at The Queen’s Diamond Jubilee Centre, Rugby – the day after the Swim England Synchro National Masters Championships at the same venue.
+We promoted the Masters Synchro Conference held on 5 November 2017 (10am to 4pm) at The Queen’s Diamond Jubilee Centre, Rugby – the day after the Swim England Synchro National Masters Championships at the same venue.
 View report.

 Join a ClubTwo County clubs, Team Bath Synchro Club and Taunton Deane Swimming offer Artistic Swimming sessions to their members.